 The site for Kids Help Phone is https://kidshelpphone.ca/ and the number for Kids Help Phone is 1-800-668-6868 or text CONNECT to 686868.

-Here is the site to Crisis Text Line Canada www.crisistextline.ca.
+The site for Crisis Text Line Canada is www.crisistextline.ca.
 You can also text HOME to 686868 powered by Kids Help Phone.

-In Hamilton, Ontario and Niagara, Ontario, if you or someone you know is experiencing a mental health crisis, please call the Crisis Outreach and Support Team – COAST, the number is 905-972-8338. https://www.stjoes.ca/health-services/mental-health-addiction-services/mental-health-services/coast
+If you or someone you know is experiencing a mental health crisis, please call the Crisis Outreach and Support Team – COAST, the number is 905-972-8338. https://www.stjoes.ca/health-services/mental-health-addiction-services/mental-health-services/coast

 If you are looking for counselling services, there is Valley Centre for Counselling, you can find more information here https://valleycentreforcounselling.com/.
 This will be the starting point, someone at Valley Centre for Counselling will direct you to a counsellor in person or virtually.